theodoremoreland/WeatherPy/README.md

 ## WeatherPy

 A Python script to visualize data points of the weather for 500+ cities across the world of varying distance from the equator.
-For this project, I utilized Python requests, an API, and JSON traversals to create a series of scatter plots to showcase the following relationships:
+For this project, I utilized Python requests, the OpenWeatherMap API, and JSON traversals to create a series of scatter plots to showcase the following relationships:

 * Temperature (F) vs. Latitude
 * Humidity (%) vs. Latitude